 Option Description Display Brightness Allows you to set the screen brightness when running on battery and AC power.
 The options are: Brightness on battery power - By default, set to 50.
 Brightness on AC power - By default, set to 100.
+EcoPower EcoPower increases the battery life by reducing the display brightness when appropriate.
+By default Enable EcoPower is enabled.
 Full Screen Logo Displays full screen logo when the image matches screen resolution.
-By default, all the option is disabled.